 Injection effectively bypasses the protection provided by intact skin and provides direct access to the bloodstream, and thus, to internal organ systems.
 Injection may occur through mishaps with needles, wires, when handling biting animals, or through accidents with broken glass or other sharp objects that have been contaminated.

-Reduce your Risk of Exposure through Injection:
+Reduce your risk of exposure through injection by:

-- Wear appropriate gloves and other protective gear
+- Wearing appropriate gloves and other PPE

 Toxic Effects of Chemical Exposure

-- Dose (see below)
+- Dose

-- Route of exposure (see above)
+- Route of exposure

-- Physical properties of the chemical (see above)
+- Physical properties of the chemical

 - The susceptibility of the individual receiving the dose.
 No two people are alike - each person's body will react differently upon exposure.
-Exposure to a hazardous material may affet one person more than others.
+Exposure to a hazardous material may affect one person more than others.

 The toxic effects of hazardous materials may be local or systemic, acute or chronic.